slatedocs/slate/source/includes/gcp/_instance_groups.md

 ```
 Required | &nbsp;
 ------ | -----------
-`shortInstances`<br/>*array[string]* | Array of instance names to become or keep as members of the instance group.
-If an existing instance is not in the list, it will be removed from the group.
+`shortInstances`<br/>*array[string]* | Array of instance names representing the current members of the instance group.
+If a current instance member is not kept in the list, it will be removed from the group.
 If the array is empty, all the instance members will be removed.

 <code>POST /services/<a href="#administration-service-connections">:service_code</a>/<a href="#administration-environments">:environment_name</a>/instancegroups/:id?operation=manage_instance_members</code>